 Sye Raa First Review: Chiranjeevi's Movie Is A 'Marvellous Cinematic Experience'

 Sye Raa, featuring the legendary Chiranjeevi in the lead, is set to arrive in theatres this Gandhi Jayanti (October 2), and this has created a great deal of buzz amongst movie buffs.
-The film, helmed by noted filmmaker Surender Reddy marks Megastar's return to the big screen after a hiatus, which might help it open well at the box office.
+The film, helmed by noted filmmaker Surender Reddy, marks Megastar's return to the big screen after a hiatus, which might help it open well at the box office.
 Now, here is some big news for Chiru fans.
 The Sye Raa first review is out, and it seems that the magnum opus is an absolute classic.

 Sye Raa First Review